 Wow.
 Weird.
 The Defense Department / Many-to-Many technologies session turned into some kind of weird recruitment/intimidation drive from a marching shouty soldier man.
 What a creepy and kind of dirty-feeling waste of time!
 Such a shame, I was really looking forward to that one because I actually thought it might be about many-to-many technologies – ways of helping people self-organise in war-time situations or to organise logistics – stuff that could have particularly interesting parallel peace-time applications – particularly given all the stuff that people were saying about use of instant messaging in Iraq.
 But no… Terrible shame.

-Conference Notes Politics Technology
+Category: Conference Notes

 For the most part the ETCon keynotes are pretty much high-concept fluff.
 They’re fundamentally high-profile, high-glamour bits of hardcore tech that (often) are completely outside the practical experience of the so-called Alpha geeks that attend these events.
 But they have their value – they’re designed, I imagine, to be more brain-openers than brain-developers, they’re there to extent the aspirations, intentions and creativity of the people who attend the event rather than to be of direct use to them.
 Nonetheless if you’re not blown away by the technology or awed by the future tech on display, they can seem like more of a waste of time.
 Bring on the stuff I can actually use…